byronka/minum/docs/development_handbook.md

 1) Any data in the static files directory that is larger than a million bytes will be sent by streaming.
-2) In a web handler, when returning a Response object, there is a constructor that expects a
+2) In a web handler, when returning a Response object, there is a factory method expecting a file path.
+Using this will send the file's data as a stream, and is thread safe.
+See `Response.buildLargeFileResponse`
+3) There is also a factory method for sending a custom stream.
+See `Response.buildStreamingResponse`